1993–94 Dallas Mavericks season

 The 1993–94 Dallas Mavericks season was the 14th season for the Dallas Mavericks in the National Basketball Association.

+Season summary

+Off-season

-After a dreadful season where they only won just eleven games, the Mavericks received the fourth overall pick in the 1993 NBA draft, and selected small forward Jamal Mashburn from the University of Kentucky, acquired rookie power forward Popeye Jones out of Murray State University from the Houston Rockets, who drafted him with the 41st overall pick in the 1992 NBA draft, and started the regular season with new head coach Quinn Buckner.
+After a dreadful season in which they only won just eleven games, the Mavericks received the fourth overall pick in the 1993 NBA draft, and selected small forward Jamal Mashburn from the University of Kentucky.
+During the off-season, the team acquired rookie power forward Popeye Jones out of Murray State University from the Houston Rockets, who drafted him with the 41st overall pick in the 1992 NBA draft, and started the regular season with new head coach Quinn Buckner, who was hired during the previous season.